-- 1) When the battery compartment is fully closed, the instrument is turned on and programme 1 will be activated. - 2) To turn the instrument off, open the battery compartment.
-Many individuals use their fingernail to pull it open. - 3) The instrument is then switched off. - 4) Whenever you are not using the instrument, remember to open the battery door to turn the hearing instrument off to stop battery consumption.
+- 1) When the battery compartment is fully closed, the instrument is turned on and programme 1 will be activated - 2) To turn the instrument off, open the battery compartment.
+Many individuals use their fingernail to pull it open. - 3) The instrument is then switched off - 4) Whenever you are not using the instrument, remember to turn it off to stop battery consumption.

 You can turn on your hearing instrument once you have placed it behind your ear and inserted the tube in your ear.
 If you prefer not to have the device "on" while placing it behind your ear, your hearing care professional can activate a function (SmartStart) which will delay the instrument turning on.
 This function will prevent the hearing instrument from squealing while the tube or mould is being inserted in the ear.
 It delays the switch-on time by 10 seconds after closing the battery compartment.
-A beep each second is presented during this time.
+A beep each second is presented during this time